khalidm31415/khalidm31415/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+- I'm a Backend Engineer at Zalora.
-- I was a Backend Engineer at Pahamify and Tokopedia, worked using mostly Go and sometimes Node.js.
+- I was a Backend Engineer at Pahamify and Tokopedia, working mostly with Go and sometimes Node.js.
-- I was an AI Engineer at Bahasa.ai, worked with text classifications, formalizations, and question answering models.
+- I was an AI Engineer at Bahasa.ai, working with text classifications, formalizations, and question-answering models.
-- I was a math student at Universitas Indonesia, studied homomorphic encryption applications.
+- I was a math student at Universitas Indonesia and studied homomorphic encryption applications for my thesis.